oplS17projects/RCat/README.md

 192.168.1.1 vs 192.168.1.1/24

 - Will you use functional approaches to processing your data?
 How?
->The intent is to recurse across all of our data structures to evaluate all calls.
+>The intent is to recurse across all of our data structures during evaluations.
+We will actively be avoiding using set! in favor of creating data structures that we rucurse across.
-- Will you use state-modification approaches?
-How?
-(If so, this should be encapsulated within objects. `set!` pretty much should only exist inside an object.)

 - Will you build an expression evaluator, like we did in the symbolic differentatior and the metacircular evaluator?
->We will be using symbolic differentiation to evaluate the object calls, ie when we call our scanner we pass to it an IP, a list of ports and a list of protocols.
-These arguments will be evaluated within the context of our objects; passing a 't' signifies that we will be doing TCP, passing (80) will scan a single port vs (1 80) two ports vs (1 - 80) range of ports
+>We will be using symbolic differentiation to evaluate procedures associated with the object, ie when we call our scanner we pass to it an IP, a list of ports and a list of protocols.
+These arguments will be evaluated within the context of the machine object; passing a 't' signifies that we will be doing TCP, passing '(80) will scan a single port vs '(1 80) two ports vs '(1 - 80) range of ports
 - Will you use lazy evaluation approaches?